 Other names for amigurumi eyes are craft eyes, animal eyes or safety eyes.
 Basically, there are 2 types of attachment, stud type or sewn type.
 The photos shown are stud type, some came with back locking plates and for those don’t have, the eye has to be glued with all-purpose adhesive (not recommended if it is for kids under 3).

 Normally, eyes come in either whole black or clear plastic with a black spot at the center.
-Select the suitable eyes and nose for your amigurumi.
+Select suitable eyes and noses for your amigurumi.

 You can also use beads, buttons and felts to make eyes and nose for amigurumi too.